gianlucagiudice/promptify/README.md

 - **Combine your entire project or selected files** using flexible file patterns, with support for multiple patterns specified separately.
 - **Easily exclude files or directories** from the output.
 - **Clear file boundaries** thanks to auto-generated headers.
+- **Optional project tree overview** for quick context of your directory structure.
 - **Clipboard integration:** result is automatically copied for easy pasting.
 - **Fast and lightweight**—works with projects of any size.